scaffold-eth/scaffold-eth/README.md

 A re-entrancy proxy contract has been created to verify the security of the PowDAO contract withdraw function.
 This contract can be found in `packages/hardhat/contracts`.
 To mimic a re-entrancy attack, uncomment the file in the deploy script `packages\hardhat\deploy\00_deploy_your_contract.js` and uncomment the 2 function calls in the contract itself ('powdao.getPayoutUnsafe(address(this));').
 On deploy, this 'attacking' smart contract will create a proposal and if the proposal is approved by DAO members the proposer can withdraw the funds.
 To create a re-entrancy attack when you are withdrawing your funds, use the 'getPayoutUnsafe' function versus 'getPayout' which does not have the re-entrancy vulnerability.

-Re-entrancy is caused by repeatedly calling the a fallback function in the rpoxy contracts receive function.
+Re-entrancy is caused by repeatedly calling the a fallback function in the proxy contracts receive function.
 This will create a loop which will be executed until it runs out of gas making repeated function calls.
 Try for yourself!

 [Info on Re-Entrancy Attack](https://quantstamp.com/blog/what-is-a-re-entrancy-attack)